 We recommend checking the studio files into

-Our API requires that you define what origins should be allowed to query the API.
-It's taken care of when you deploy to our servers, but if you host the project yourself you'll need to set up which origins to allow in the Sanity project dashboard.
+Our API requires that you define which origins should be permitted to query the API.
+It's taken care of when you deploy to our servers, but if you host the project yourself you'll need to set up your CORS origins to allow in the Sanity project dashboard.
 You'll also need to configure your CORS origins when sourcing your data, such as from your front end.

 Do you need to change the subdomain for